Our Review Process

 - Mouth sores.

 - Having difficulty chewing, swallowing, or speaking.

 Dry mouth is a common sign among diabetics with high blood sugar levels.
 Xerostomia caused by diabetes can lead to health issues such as gum disease and infections.
-It's necessary to discuss your symptoms with your doctor and practise good oral hygiene.
-Also read about are dates good for diabetes
+It's necessary to discuss your symptoms with your doctor and practice good oral hygiene.

 Why Do You Get a Dry Mouth with Diabetes?